clementroume/holbertonschool-web_front_end/developer_tools/README.md

 # Developer tools - Holberton School

 Welcome to the **Developer Tools** project repository!
-This project is part of the **Holberton School Web Front-End** curriculum, which focuses on building webpages using semantic HTML, based on a designer's specifications.
+This project is part of the **Holberton School Full-Stack** curriculum, focusing on using browser developer tools to analyze, manipulate, and optimize webpages effectively.

 ---